Williamstown (CDP), Vermont

 Williamstown is the primary village and a census-designated place (CDP) in the town of Williamstown, Orange County, Vermont, United States.
 As of the 2020 census, it had a population of 1,264, out of 3,515 in the entire town of Williamstown.

+Geography

 The CDP is in northwestern Orange County, in the north-central part of the town of Williamstown.
 It is in the valley of the Stevens Branch of the Winooski River, part of the Lake Champlain watershed.
 Vermont Route 14 passes through the village center, leading north 6 mi to Barre and south through Williamstown Gulf 26 mi to South Royalton in the White River Valley.
 Vermont Route 64 leads west from Williamstown village 4 mi to Interstate 89.